argentgames/Unity-VisualNovel-Template/Packages/VisualNovelTemplate/README.md

 # Unity-VisualNovel-Template
 Opinionated visual novel framework built in Unity.
 Lots of dependencies but all (mostly) free!

+**NOTE: We are using Odin Inspector which is a PAID plugin.
+In the future, we will remove this paid dependency (either by replacing it with a free solution/custom editor scripting, or a conditional checking for the package being installed).
+As of July 1, 2022, you MUST have Odin Inspector installed to import this package!!!**

 The only non-free package is Odin Inspector, which is unnecessary for the package functions.

 This framework is powered by [`Ink`](https://openupm.com/packages/com.inklestudios.ink-unity-integration/), a powerful, free narrative tool that includes its own save system